Skip to contents

 #> • other tables: -

-Let’s use summariseTrend() to get an overview of the content of the table over time.
-In this example, we’ll summarise yearly trends for condition_occurrence and drug_exposure tables, and also include observation_period as an episode table.
+Let’s use summariseTrend() to get an overview of table content over time.
+In this example, we summarise yearly trends for the event tables condition_occurrence and drug_exposure, and include observation_period as an episode table.

 summarisedResult <- summariseTrend(